Evolution of chirality in a multiphoton pair production process: Review of Dirac-Heisenberg-Wigner Formalism

 The pair production under strong background fields can be studied either by the DHW formalism \cite{Bialynicki-Birula1991} or the worldline formalism \cite{Schubert2023,Schmidt1993,Esposti2023,Amat2022}.
 As the DHW formalism is particularly suitable for studying the real-time evolution of the system induced by time-dependent fields, in this paper we would like to use this approach \cite{Ababekri2019}.
 Hence, the basic aspect of the DHW formalism would be reviewed in this section.

-With the DHW formalism, the fermions produced in the system is described by the gauge-covariant Wigner function, defined as:
+With the DHW formalism, the fermions produced in the system is described by the gauge-covariant Wigner function, defined as

-Here, $(x,p)$ are the four dimensional coordinates and momentum, $A(x)$ is the four dimensional potential of the background electromagnetic gauge field, $|\Omega\rangle$ is the ground state of the fermion, $\Psi(x)$ is the Dirac field operator with $\alpha$ and $\beta$ as the Dirac indices.
+Here, $(x,p)$ are the four-dimensional coordinates and momentum, $A(x)$ is the four-dimensional potential of the background electromagnetic gauge field, $|\Omega\rangle$ is the ground state of the fermion, $\psi(x)$ is the Dirac field operator with $\alpha$ and $\beta$ as the Dirac indices.
 In this expression, all operators are in the Heisenberg picture.

 To study the problem in which we are interested, it is more convenient to deal with a Wigner function that depends on the three-dimensional spatial coordinates, momentum, and time $w(\bm{x},\bm{p},t)$.
-This is called the equal-time approach, and can be derived by integrating out the 0th component of $p$ in $W(x,p)$.
+This is called the equal-time approach, and can be derived by integrating out the zeroth component of $p$ in $W(x,p)$.